mgrebenets/mgrebenets.github.io/_posts/2015-02-01-mobile-ci-daemon-vs-agent.md

 - No Keychain
 - Can't run unit tests (iOS Simulator)
 - Can't launch any GUI apps (e.g. [Genymotion](https://www.genymotion.com/) for Android)
-- Potential file permission issues when running alongside another build agent
+- Potential file permission issues when running alongside another build agents
 - Can't easily access Provisioning Profiles

 I would advise to avoid using Launch Daemons for Mobile CI servers or build agents at all costs.